Optimizing Number, Placement, and Backhaul Connectivity of Multi-UAV Networks: Introduction

 The key contributions of the paper are as follows.

 \begin{itemize}[leftmargin=*]

-\item We investigate the joint optimization of number, placement, and backhaul connectivity of Multi-UAV Networks such that it provisions end-to-end communication services to all ground users (or access links~\footnote{In this paper, we refer to the communication link between two UAVs (i.e., UAV-UAV) and the UAV and ground user (i.e., UAV-ground user) in the Multi-UAV Network, as backhaul and access links, respectively.}) in the area of operation.
+\item We investigate the problem of UAV 3D placement such that the formed \MUS (i) employs a minimum number of UAVs, (ii) ensures wireless coverage to all ground users in the area of operation, and finally, (iii) guarantees that all UAVs in the \MUS are directly or indirectly (via one or more UAV relay hops) connected to the nearby terrestrial BS, i.e., the formed \MUS maintains an end-to-end backhaul connectivity among UAVs.

-\item We formulate the joint problem, termed, \textit{Backhaul and coverage-aware Drone Deployment} (BoaRD) problem as an Integer Linear Programming (ILP) optimization problem and prove that it is NP-Hard.
-To solve the problem efficiently, we propose a low computational complexity algorithm with a provable performance guarantee.
+\item We formulate the joint optimization problem of number, placement, and backhaul connectivity of Multi-UAV Networks, termed, \textit{Backhaul and coverage-aware Drone Deployment} (BoaRD) problem as an Integer Linear Programming (ILP) optimization problem.
+We show that the Geometric Set Cover problem is reducible to the BoaRD problem, and prove that it is NP-Hard.
+To solve the problem efficiently, we use graph theoretic concepts and propose a low computational complexity algorithm with a provable performance guarantee.

-\item We solve the BoaRD problem using ILP solver (namely, Gurobi optimizer) and compare our proposed algorithm against it for smaller scenarios.
+\item We solve the BoaRD problem using ILP solver (namely, Gurobi optimizer) and compare our proposed algorithm against it for smaller scenarios, where the area size of considered operation area is small (up to $10 \times 10$ sq.
+Km) and number of users is few (e.g., up to $60$ users).
 The results shows that the Proposed algorithm performs quite well and utilizes close to optimal number of UAVs for smaller scenarios.

-\item Our large-scale simulations demonstrate that the Proposed algorithm significantly outperforms the two baselines -- Backhaul-aware Greedy (described in Section \ref{secResults}) and Random algorithms in utilizing fewer number of UAVs, by up to $17\%$ and $95\%$, respectively, across varying number of ground users, area sizes and SNR thresholds for backhaul links.
+\item For larger scenarios (with larger operation area sizes (e.g., $50 \times 50$ sq Km.) and hundred's of ground users), our large-scale simulations demonstrate that the Proposed algorithm significantly outperforms the two baselines -- Backhaul-aware Greedy (described in Section \ref{secResults}) and Random algorithms in utilizing fewer number of UAVs, by up to $17\%$ and $95\%$, respectively, across varying number of ground users, area sizes and SNR thresholds for backhaul links.
 Moreover, the Proposed algorithm outperforms the basic greedy solution (with no backhaul) by up to $13\%$ in high user density scenarios at low backhaul SNR thresholds (i.e., minimum SNR threshold for a successful connection between two UAVs), which further corroborates the efficacy of the Proposed algorithm. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{secRelated} reviews the related works.
 Section \ref{secSystem} presents the system model.
 In Section \ref{secProblem}, we formulate the BoaRD problem as an ILP optimization problem and prove its NP-hardness.
 Section \ref{secPreliminaries} discusses the key intuitions behind the Proposed solution, which are at the basis of the Proposed algorithm discussed in Section \ref{secSolution}.
 In Section \ref{secPerformanceProof}, we analyze the performance guarantee of the Proposed algorithm.
 Section \ref{secResults} discusses the experimental results.
 Finally, Section \ref{secConclusion} presents the concluding remarks.